yaron2/aks-autoscaler/Readme.md

 Use this auto scaler implementation as a Pod inside your k8s cluster to scale your cluster in and out.
 The auto scaler uses the native aks scale command that **should** (nothing is certain in life and code) drain your nodes before scaling.

+Min / Max nodes and namespace exclusion functionalities are supported.

 ## Usage
 Either create your own image using the Dockerfile or use the ready Docker image in /kubernetes/autoscaler.yaml.